pictuga/morss/README.md

 ###As a python library

-This is actually possible, but some code clean up is still required for this to be worth documentating.
+This is actually possible, but some code clean up is still required for this to be worth documenting.

 ##Cache information